cam-leo/cam-leo/README.md

 Tools: Streamlit, SQLite, Postgres,
 Others: Data Analysis, Statistical Modeling, Time Series Analysis, Regression Analysis, Inferential Statistics, Multivariate Analysis, Linear Programming and Optimization, Data Visualization, Discrete Mathematics

-🛠️ Tools & Technologies

-Programming Languages: Python, R, SQL

-Data Analysis: R, Python, Tableau, Power BI, Alteryx, Excel

-🌱 What I’m currently working on

-Enhancing my data analysis skills by exploring new datasets and techniques.

-Learning more about machine learning and its applications in real-world problems.

-Figuring out how to stretch the limits of what a dataset can tell us.

 📫 How to reach me